mirrexagon/lua-irc-engine/README.md

 }
 ```

+The `init` function is called when the module is loaded, and `deinit` is called when it is unloaded.
+Either or both can be omitted.

-A module does not need to include both senders and handlers, and so either the `senders` or the `handlers` table can be omitted.
+A module does not need to include both senders and handlers, and so either the `senders` or the `handlers` table can be omitted (or both, if you really want to).

 ---